Comparing Badger Meter (NYSE:BMI) & Vontier (NYSE:VNT)

 |N/A

 85.9% of Badger Meter shares are owned by institutional investors.
 Comparatively, 6.1% of Vontier shares are owned by institutional investors.
 0.8% of Badger Meter shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Summary